rtCamp/snapwp/packages/next/README.md

 ### `<Fonts />`

-The Fonts component is a wrapper around [Nextjs' `fonts`](https://nextjs.org/docs/pages/api-reference/components/font) to load fonts dynamically using next/font.
+The Fonts component is used to correctly parse and output the [WordPress-generated font face data](https://developer.wordpress.org/reference/functions/wp_print_font_faces/).

 #### Props: